xReapex/LiveChat/README.md

 - No registration required to use the chat.
 - The data is sent directly to the room and is in no way saved.

 🛎Warning !
-Messages are deleted when the page is restarted !
+Messages are deleted when the page is reloaded !

 🔗Join the chat [now](http://149.91.89.248:3000).